A variety of system properties can be specified when a client connects to a distributed system, either programmatically or in a

 |log-level||Controls the types of messages that are written to the application's log.
 These are the levels, in descending order of severity and the types of message they provide:

-Enabling logging at any level activates logging for all higher levels.
+Enabling logging at any level enables logging for all higher levels.

 |statistic-sampling-enabled||Controls whether the process creates a statistic archive file.||true|